 Content-Security-Policy

-(CSP) header restricts the allowed sources of executable scripts, thwarting malicious code injections. - Clickjacking: The
+(CSP) header limits the sources of executable scripts, protecting against malicious injections. - Clickjacking: The

 X-Frame-Options

-header ensures a webpage cannot be embedded in an iframe, safeguarding against clickjacking attacks.
-To learn more, read about X-Frame-Options on MDN. - Data Leakage: Headers like
+header prevents a webpage from being embedded in an iframe, mitigating clickjacking attacks.
+Learn more on MDN. - Data Protection: The

 Strict-Transport-Security